Luol Deng: 2011–12 season: All-Star season

 Deng injured his wrist during the fourth quarter against the Charlotte Bobcats on 21 January 2012.
-Initially thought to be a minor injury, it was later revealed by an (MRI) that Deng tore the ligament in his left wrist.
-Deng decided to postpone surgery and play the rest of the season through the pain.
+Initially thought to be a minor injury, it was later revealed by a magnetic resonance imaging (MRI) that Deng tore the ligament in his left wrist.
+He decided to postpone surgery and play the rest of the 2011–12 season through the pain.
 He returned to the starting line-up against the Milwaukee Bucks on 4 February 2012, scoring 21 points with 9 rebounds, 1 steal, and 1 block.

-On 9 February 2012, Deng was selected as a reserve for the (2012) NBA All-Star Game's Eastern Conference team, joining teammate Derrick Rose, who was voted in as a starter.
-This was the first time since 1997 (when both Michael Jordan and Scottie Pippen made the team) that the Chicago Bulls had two All-Stars in the All-Star Game.

-Deng made a buzzer-beating game winner on 24 March 2012, off a tip-in basket to lift the Bulls 102–101 in overtime versus the Toronto Raptors.
+On 9 February, Deng was selected as a reserve for the 2012 NBA All-Star Game, joining teammate Derrick Rose, who was voted in as a starter.
+This was the first time since 1997 (when both Michael Jordan and Scottie Pippen made the team) that the Bulls had two All-Stars in the NBA All-Star Game.
+Deng made a buzzer-beating game winner on 24 March, off a tip-in basket to lift the Bulls 102–101 in overtime versus the Toronto Raptors.
 At the end of the season, Deng was selected for the NBA All-Defensive Second Team.

 2012–13 season: Second All-Star season

 Deng was selected as a reserve for the 2013 NBA All-Star Game, along with Joakim Noah.
-During the 2012–13 season, he averaged a team high 16.5 points per game, 6.3 rebounds per game, and a career high 3 assists per game.
+During the 2012–13 season, he averaged a team-high 16.5 points, 6.3 rebounds, and a career-high 3 assists per game.
 His free throw percentage of .816 was also a career high.
 He again led the league in minutes per game with (38.7).
-Even without Derrick Rose, who was out for the whole year due to an ACL injury, the Bulls still tallied a 45–37 record, finishing 5th in the Eastern Conference and 2nd in the Central Division.
+Even without Derrick Rose, who was out for the whole year due to an ACL injury, the Bulls still tallied a 45–37 record, finishing fifth in the Eastern Conference and second in the Central Division.

-The Chicago Bulls met the Brooklyn Nets in the opening round of the (2013) Playoffs.
-The Bulls defeated the Nets in seven games and met the Miami Heat in the semi-finals.
+The Bulls met the Brooklyn Nets in the first round of the 2013 playoffs, and defeated the Nets in seven games.
+They then met the Miami Heat in the conference semifinals.
 The Heat defeated the Bulls in five games.
-The Heat went on to win the (2013) NBA Finals.
-During the 2013 Playoffs, Deng averaged (13.8) points per game, (7.6) rebounds per game, and 3.8 assists per game in (44.8) minutes per game.
+The Heat went on to win the 2013 NBA Finals.
+During the 2013 playoffs, Deng averaged 13.8 points, 7.6 rebounds, and 3.8 assists in 44.8 minutes per game.